emilioforrer/haml_coffee_assets/README.md

 * Tags: `textarea`, `pre`

 Some HTML tags are whitespace sensitive, which means that whitespace used for proper indention results in a wrong display of the tag.
-In order to avoid this, the content is preserved by converting the nerwlines to a HTML entity.
+In order to avoid this, the content is preserved by converting the newlines to a HTML entity.
 You can set your own list of whitespace sensitive tags in your `config/application.rb`:

 ```ruby